 By involving primary school children in this project we have the chance to bring science closer to them and also to investigate the children's point of view on the Earth, Science, Environment, and Sustainable Behaviour.
-Indeed, the content of children's drawings may provide insight into their feelings and thoughts about the world and the way it find n.
+Indeed, the content of children's drawings may provide insight into their feelings and thoughts about the world and the way it function.
 Drawing is an important activity for children since it stimulates their imagination, and an amazing way of displaying emotion.
 Children's drawings can tell you so much about their fears, joys, dreams, hopes and nightmares.
 The drawings

 70 of young children have attracted and interested many authors in the field of education (Farokhi and 71 Hashemi, 2011; Cherney et al., 2007).
-The use of drawing as a tool for science teaching and 72 learning, is described and discussed in literature (Phyllis, Eds., 2017).
-For ex es, drawings have 73 been used to investigate learning strategies (Van der Veen, 2012), to analyse children volcanic risk 74 awareness (Brasini et al., 2020), and the children perceptions of E mment (Günind, 2012).
-In 75 t children's drawings may represent useful tools that provide valuable information for the our p 76 assessment of children's environmental perceptions and their major expectations and concerns for 77 the future.
+The use of drawing as a tool for science teaching and 72 learning, is described and discussed in literature (Phyllis, Eds, 2017).
+For examples, drawings have 73 been used to investigate learning strategies (Van der Veen, 2012), to analyse children volcanic risk 74 awareness (Brasini et al., 2020), and the children perceptions of Environment (Günind, 2012).
+In 75 our project children's drawings may represent useful tools that provide valuable information for the 76 assessment of children's environmental perceptions and their major expectations and concerns for 77 the future.

 78 The first calendar has been realized as a result of an educational project with a school (see the 79 description of the 2004 - 2005 Calendar).
-The success of the initiative suggested the repetition of 80 the experience, ex ng to all Italian primary schools the invitation to participate.
+The success of the initiative suggested the repetition of 80 the experience, expanding to all Italian primary schools the invitation to participate.
 Launch calls 81 were prepared for each competition.
-The calls included a brochure illustrating the π 82 behind the chosen theme and some starting points for discussion.
-Information on the competition 83 was spread via institutional websites, and via social media.
-A INGV venues and locations 84 contributed to the calls diffusions, even in occasion of education and outreach activities carried out 85 in their venues.
-As a result, we collected drawings from schools distributed in entire Italian 86 territory.
+The calls included a brochure illustrating the main motivations 82 behind the chosen theme and some starting points for discussion.
+Information on the competition was spread via institutional websites, and via social media.
+All the INGV venues and locations 83 84 contributed to the calls diffusions, even in occasion of education and outreach activities carried out 85 in their venues.
+As a result, we collected drawings from schools distributed in the entire Italian 86 territory.
 The first four calendar editions were organized by the INGV Settore Formazione e 87 Divulgazione Scientifica (Training and Educational Office).
 Starting from the 2009 calendar, I have 88 coordinated the competitions with the INGV Laboratorio Didattica e Divulgazione Scientifica 89 (Educational and Outreach Laboratory).

-90 For each calendar the drawing selection managed by a working group, composed by 91 researchers and graphic experts, occasionally with science communicators and/or psychologists.
-92 The collected drawings were selected based on their relevance to the theme, originality and 93 attractiveness and, last but not least, the inherent message.
-For some calendars, also texts have been 94 chosen among those sent by the children, together with the drawing.
-In the final selection we have 95 considered the gender and ages balance and the uniformity in the geographic distribution of the 96 winners.
-97 The graphic designs of the calendars were developed and realized by the INGV Laboratorio Grafica 98 e Immagini (Graphics and Images Laboratory) (Riposati et al., submitted).
-Each graphic project was 99 inspired by the theme of petition and realized by taking into account the heterogeneity of 100 drawings, using different techniques, colors and subjects, and always keeping the focus on the 101 children's work.
-Educational materials produced by INGV, in addition to copies of the calendars, 102 were sent to the participating schools.
-Copies of the calendar distributed also to the schools 103 participating - NGV projects and events.
+For each calendar the drawing selection were managed by a working group, composed by researchers and graphic experts, occasionally with science communicators and/or psychologists.
+The collected drawings were selected based on their relevance to the theme, originality and attractiveness and, last but not least, the inherent message.
+For some calendars, also texts have been chosen among those sent by the children, together with the drawing.
+In the final selection we have considered the gender and ages balance and the uniformity in the geographic distribution of the winners.